sonicrules1234/sonicbot_rust/README.md

 cargo install sonicbot
 ```

+# Setup
 Run sonicbot_rust once to generate a blank config file named conf.json.
 Then fill out the config file and run sonicbot_rust again.
-The location of the config file on android is sdcard/Android/media/rust.sonicbot/conf.json
+The location of the config file on android is sdcard/sonicbot/

+# Notes if upgrading
 Note: If you are upgrading from version 0.1.2, you need to add the hostlabel key and a value to go with it to your conf.json.